Understanding the Human and Financial Costs of Hospital Staff Assaults

 Successful training and development of staff teams can reduce the risk of penalties such as the £400,000 fine given to the organisations involved the hospital in South Wales.

-For more information on how CPI can support your organisation’s training needs visit our website, complete the ‘Schedule Consultation’ form at the top of this page or call 0161 929 9777.
+For more information on how CPI can support your organisation’s training needs complete the ‘Schedule Consultation’ form or call 0161 929 9777.

 Attacks on NHS staff rising at an alarming rate - Insights - Facit Data Systems